 MADN Estimates of Shelter Animals Count Data Matrix Notes:

 MADN wholeheartedly supports Shelter Animals Count efforts to create a national database of animals in our nation’s shelters.

-Like many small nonprofits, especially volunteer-only nonprofits, MADN has not done a great job collecting data.
-In many instances we have not noted the number of cats in colonies, or the number of kittens rescued with their moms, or the number of puppies rescued from a parking lot, and so forth.
+Like many small nonprofits, especially volunteer-only nonprofits, MADN has not done a great job collecting data, neglecting to note the number of cats in colonies, or the number of kittens rescued with their moms, or the number of puppies rescued from a parking lot, for example.

 Because we try to improve every year, our data collection and reporting systems may vary from year to year.
-Last year we decided to try to estimate the number of kittens and puppies where possible, so we added that information to our matrix for 2016.
-Because it is often very difficult for us to decide whether the cats we TNR are younger than 5 months, we elected to use this criterion: We will indicate that an animal is a puppy or a kitten when it is clear to a lay observer that the animal is younger than 5 months.
+We added the kittens/puppies category to our matrix in 2016 with this caveat: We will indicate that an animal is a puppy or a kitten when it is clear to a lay observer that the animal is younger than 5 months.
 As a result, our numbers of kittens/puppies will likely be consistently understated.

 This chart does not include requests to help animals other than cats and dogs.